 - Wash your hands with soap and water often – use hand sanitiser gel if soap and water are not available

-- Greet each other without shaking hands, avoid kisses to say hello
+- Greet each other without shaking hands, and avoid kisses as a form of greeting

 - Try to avoid close contact with people who are unwell

-- Generally speaking, keep one metre away from each other and avoid close contact (including in the elevator or at the company restaurant)
+- Generally speaking, keep one metre away from each other and avoid close contact (including within elevators, break areas and restaurants)

-If possible, this advice should include a signature section at the end explaining that the employee fully understands the advice and undertakes to follow it.
+If possible, this advice should also include a signature section at the end of the document, confirming that the employee fully understands the advice and undertakes to follow it.

-We further recommend notifying employees of where they can access more information if they are concerned.
+We further recommend notifying employees of where they can access more information on the matter.
 In France, information can be found using the following links (please note that most information is in French, although an English translation is available for some content):

-- to invite anyone who suspects they may have been infected to stay at home, and either call their general practitioner (if symptoms are mild) or (if and when symptoms worsen) emergency services, by dialling 15 (this is the usual toll-free number for medical emergencies).
+- encourage anyone who suspects they (or a member of their household) may have been infected to stay at home, until they can undergo a PCR or anti-genic test and obtain the results, and, if necessary, either call their general practitioner (if symptoms are mild) or emergency services (if and when symptoms worsen), by dialling 15 (the usual toll-free number for medical emergencies).

 Can employers request or require information from an employee about potential or actual exposure to the virus?

-- French employers would need to show that the collection of employee information is necessary to protect the health, safety and welfare of its employees, and should document its consideration of the risk to its employees and of any alternatives considered.
+- French employers would need to show that the collection of employee information is necessary to protect the health, safety and welfare of its employees.
+Employers should also document consideration of the risk to employees, and any alternatives considered.

-- Employers would need to have an appropriate policy document in place for such processing and the usual key principles and obligations (such as transparency, data minimisation and security requirements).
+- Employers must have an appropriate policy document in place for such processing, and the usual key principles and obligations (such as transparency, data minimisation and security requirements) will apply.

 Employers may also face situations where a customer/client requests or requires travel or health information relating to their employees.

-- Where this applies, the employer should as a starting point seek to provide generic reassurance to the client/customer.
+- Where this applies, the employer should seek to provide generic reassurance to the client/customer as a starting point.

-- If this does not suffice, employers should consider whether there are grounds for the employer to provide certain information to the third party.
-Employers could also consider advising employees that they can provide information to third parties, if requested and if they are happy to do so.
+- If this does not suffice, employers should consider whether there are grounds to provide certain information to the third party.
+Employers could also consider advising employees that they can provide information to third parties directly, if requested and if they are happy to do so.

-- Unless there is a clear legal obligation on the employer to do so, employee consent is likely to be the only applicable legal basis for sharing such information with third parties (unless, for example, the employer is legally obliged to so).
-To be valid, consent must be freely given.
+- Unless there is a clear legal obligation on the employer to do so, employee consent is likely to be the only applicable legal basis for sharing such information with third parties.
+In order to be valid, such consent must be freely given.

-- The company must not require employees to provide this information to third parties and consider carefully what, if any, further action to take if the employee refuses to do so.
-There is a risk that where the employer requires employees to attend client sites, any employee consent to the provision of information in order to access those sites would not be freely-given and therefore not valid.
+- Employers must not require employees to provide this information to third parties and should consider carefully what, if any, further action to take if the employee refuses to do so.
+If an employer requires employees to attend client sites, there is a risk that any employee consent given regarding personal data (in order to access those sites) would not be freely-given and therefore not valid.

 Further to the above, the position regarding European data privacy rules and how they impact information relating to COVID-19 is developing.
 A number of EU governments, including the French Government, have issued further guidance and more still are considering whether emergency legislation may be required, particularly if the situation escalates.
 The position will need to be kept under review as the situation evolves and further guidance becomes available.